marceFrasson/marceFrasson/README.md

 ### Hi, I'm Marce.

-I'm currently studying Software Engineering at 42 São Paulo, and even though I'm still learning, I really like to share my knowledge as I believe the more you share the more you learn.
+I'm currently studying Software Engineering at 42 São Paulo, and I really like to share my knowledge as I believe the more you share the more you learn.
 I'm also an intern in a AI company called Kunumi working with Machine Learning.

 <br/>